 Inflectra (infliximab-dyyb) is an engineered biologic medication that is “biosimilar” to Remicade (infliximab).
-It was recently approved for use in patients with moderately to severely active rheumatoid arthritis, to be used in combination with methotrexate.
+It was approved for use in patients with moderately to severely active rheumatoid arthritis to be used in combination with methotrexate.
 Biosimilar medications are approved based on the similarity of their action to approved medications.1

 In clinical studies, infliximab-dyyb reduced signs and symptoms of RA, including slowing structural damage and improving physical functioning.
 Inflectra is also approved for use in other autoimmune diseases, including Crohn’s disease, psoriatic arthritis, ankylosing spondylitis, ulcerative colitis, and plaque psoriasis.2

 Inflectra is one of several monoclonal antibodies used to treat RA.
 Our bodies naturally produce antibodies, which are immune factors that act against bacteria, viruses, and other foreign organisms that invade and pose a threat to our health.
 Drug makers have engineered a variety of antibodies to target the mechanisms that cause certain diseases, including RA.